 Design and build companies as intermediary suppliers

-If the necessary conditions to be an intermediary supplier are met, for the purpose of the reverse charge, the design and build company is not treated as carrying out material alteration or processing of the services it buys in and so can be treated as an intermediary supplier of building and construction services.
-This also includes supplies such as scaffolding which are integral to the design and build but are not supplied on.
+If the conditions to be an intermediary supplier are met, the design and build company is not treated as carrying out material alteration or processing of the services it buys in.
+This means it can be treated as an intermediary supplier of building and construction services.
+This also includes supplies such as scaffolding which are integral to the design and build but are not supplied onwards.

-A design and build company can be a connected party or linked to an end user and therefore, normal VAT rules would apply to supplies bought in.
+A design and build company can be a connected party or linked to an end user.
+Normal VAT rules would then apply to supplies bought in.

 - in a contract

-Where the end user or intermediary supplier notification is in a contract issued by the supplier, this will be a valid notification as long as the customer has given written agreement to the contract.
+If the notification is in a contract issued by the supplier, this will be valid if customer gives written agreement to the contract.